Hummingbird Heartbeat

 "Hummingbird Heartbeat" is a song recorded by American singer Katy Perry for her third studio album, Teenage Dream (2010).
 It was written by Perry, Christopher "Tricky" Stewart, Stacy Barthe, and Monte Neuble.
 Stewart handled the production of the song, while Kuk Harrell produced Perry's vocals.
+The song was recorded in 2009, at both the Boom Boom Boom, based in Burbank, California, and Henson Recording Studios, based in Los Angeles.
 "Hummingbird Heartbeat" was inspired by Perry's boyfriend at the time, Russell Brand.

-Musically, it is a 1980s-styled hard rock song that contains a mixture of elements from rock and electronica.
+Musically, it is a 1980s-styled hard rock and pop rock song that contains a mixture of elements from electronica and rock music.
 Lyrically, the song compares the feeling of being in love to the speed of a hummingbird's heartbeat.

-The song received generally positive reviews from music critics, many of whom labeled it as a potential single choice.
-Upon the release of Teenage Dream, "Hummingbird Heartbeat" charted on the lower regions of the South Korea Gaon International Chart, peaking at 124.
+The song was released as the 11th track to Teenage Dream on the 24th of August, 2010.
+Upon the release of Teenage Dream, the song received generally positive reviews from music critics, many of whom labeled it as a potential single choice, although the song was never released in a single format.
+Despite this, "Hummingbird Heartbeat" charted on the lower regions of the South Korea Gaon International Download Chart, peaking at number 124.
+The song was also certified Gold by the Australian Recording Industry Association (ARIA) for equivalent sales of 35,000 units in the country.